aevfly/AJAX-Cart-Update/README.md

 The module supports two update methods:
 - **Selectors**: Updates cart elements using predefined CSS selectors extracted from the Views render array.
-- **Endpoint**: Uses an AJAX endpoint to fetch and update cart summary HTML.
+- **Endpoint**: Uses configurable AJAX endpoints to fetch and update cart data, offering greater flexibility for complex layouts and integration with client-side frameworks like Vue.js or React.

 This module is ideal for Drupal Commerce sites that need a responsive and modern cart experience.